MT-KS-04/Blog-API-Week1/README.md

 <p align="center">
   <b>© 2026 MT-KS-04.
 All rights reserved.</b><br/>
   <em>A robust and scalable RESTful API for a Blog platform.
-Built with TypeScript, Express, and MongoDB (Mongoose).</em>
+Built with TypeScript, Express, and Mongoose (MongoDB Atlas / AWS DocumentDB compatible).</em>
 </p>